wuweiweiwu/blog/posts/demystifying-tree-shaking.md

 ## How to distribute libraries that is tree shakable

-There are a couple of things that library authors will have to do to make sure their libraries are able to be optimized.
+Here are a couple of things library authors can do to ensure their libraries can be optimized.

-- Distribute ES6 `import` and `export` syntax for your `module` entrypoint
+- Distribute ES6 `import` and `export` syntax for modern package [entrypoints](https://nodejs.org/api/packages.html#package-entry-points)
+  - The `exports` field is the official modern alternative to `main`
+  - The `module` field is community driven and not actually in the spec, but is supported by most bundlers
-  - The `main` entrypoint is for ES5 compatible syntax
+  - The `main` entrypoint is for ES5-compatible syntax
-- Don't bundle into a single file. `sideEffects` work on a module / file level
+- Don't bundle into a single file, `sideEffects` work at a module/file level
-  - Most of the time you can use `tsc` or `babel` to transpile your code while keeping the module structure
+  - Most of the time library authors can use `tsc` or `babel` to transpile code while keeping the module structure
   - `rollup` has a [`preserveModules`](https://rollupjs.org/guide/en/#outputpreservemodules) option that preserves individual files in the output